gtkrug/gfipm-ws-status/README.md

 ===============

   This is a GFIPM Web Services Status System.
 It is a java tool that uses Metro for WS-* support and is built with maven.
+It requires the trust fabric library available as part of the GFIPM Web Services toolkit.
+As such that project needs to be built to add the trust fabric library to your local maven repository.

   There are three main projects:
    - wscontract - This is the Web Services Contract that represents the web service.